 Many organisations have a data management policy that requires the deletion of response data after a set time (for some customers this is 2 years, for others it is 5 years).

 In March 2018 we released a new optional feature called 'Consultation completion' which allows a consultation owner to indicate once they’ve finished working with the data and all work on that consultation is complete.
 When switched on, this tool appears on the consultation dashboard.
 This feature was requested by the Scottish Government and is designed to help administrators from all organisations manage data retention periods.
 By logging the date that all work was completed on the consultation, it means your organisation will now have a record of how long it is holding data for, making it easier to keep in line with data protection guidelines and delete data once it has reached its retention limit.

 If you would like the 'consultation completion' feature switched on for your site, please contact your Account Manager who will do it for you.

 Q: If an individual completes a consultation, but doesn't leave an email address or any other information which would make them identifiable, could their response be exempt from GDPR?

 A: No responses are exempt from GDPR.
-Citizen Space collects IP addresses with all responses, and IP addresses also count as personal data.
+Citizen Space collects IP addresses with all responses and these count as personal data so should be treated in the same way as all other personal information for the purposes of GDPR.
 The IP address for each response is available on the 'Download all responses' xlsx export.
 This means any response to an online survey includes personal data under the terms of GDPR, even if there aren't any questions specifically asking for identifiable information.
-Importantly - it is worth bearing in mind that if there are any free text questions, a respondent may have also included personal data within any answer, regardless of whether the question asks for it or not.
-Therefore, IP addresses should be treated in the same way as all other personal information for the purposes of GDPR.

 Q: What do we do if a free text answer contains Personal Information, even if we haven't asked for it?